Are you obsessed with what others think of you?

-- You want to understand people thoughts so that you can validate your position in their lives, or in workplace or in society.
+- You want to understand people’s thoughts so that you can validate your position in their lives, in the workplace, or in society.

 - Simply, you overthink and overanalyze everything because of your personality traits, especially if you are an introvert.

-- Because of your low levels of energy and confidence, including a past traumatic experiences influences you to care too much about what others think of you.
+- Because your low levels of energy and confidence, including past traumatic experiences, influence you to care too much about what others think of you.

 Remember, all these reasons are surprisingly normal.
 These are the starting point and a good way to improve self-growth.

-Somewhere we all need to make ourselves uncomfortable and mess with our minds just to learn and evolve.
-So, as long as they do not disturb the status of your core identity. we can be good to go.
+So, as long as they do not disturb the status of your core identity.
+We can be good to go.